-To register a database as an ODBC data source and associate the IBM Data Server Driver for ODBC and CLI with it, you need:
+To register a database as an ODBC data source and associate the IBM Data Server Driver for ODBC and CLI with the database, you need the following things:

-- · databases to which your ODBC applications are going to connect; - an ODBC driver manager installed; and - one or more copies of the driver installed. - See: "Installing the IBM Data Server Driver for ODBC and CLI" on page 10.
+- Databases to which your ODBC applications connect - An ODBC driver manager installed - One or more copies of the IBM Data Server Driver for ODBC and CLI installed See: "Installing the IBM Data Server Driver for ODBC and CLI" on page 8. - one or more copies of the driver installed. - See: "Installing the IBM Data Server Driver for ODBC and CLI" on page 8.